Aligning Language Model Benchmarks with Pairwise Preferences: Experiments

+So far, we have applied benchmark alignment using all training models.
+In practice, collecting large-scale model evaluations and human preference rankings can be computationally and financially prohibitive.
+Moreover, the choice of the learning-to-rank algorithm may directly impact the number of models required for benchmark alignment, as different methods vary in how efficiently they extract signal from limited pairwise preference data.
+Therefore, we study how much training data is required to achieve aligned benchmarks.
+We implement two sets of experiments that use five learning-to-rank algorithms for alignment\footnote{The learning-to-rank algorithms are described further in Appendix~\ref{ap:other_ltr}.} on the setup from one of our best results of Section \ref{sec:perf_model_size_splits}: $\text{ArmoRM}$ (Helpful) as the target preference and $30$B+ target models.

+\xhdr{Naive benchmark alignment requires a large number of smaller-sized models} We study a naive but realistic scenario in which practitioners incorporate model evaluations as they become available, prioritizing larger, more recent models, without prior knowledge of which model responses are most informative for benchmark alignment.
+To simulate this setting, we sort the source models by parameter count, train on the smallest 100 models, and progressively expand the training set in increments of 100 as larger models become available.

-Nevertheless, we find that expanding the model pool with larger-sized models for training does not necessarily lead to more aligned benchmarks.
-Although most \textsc{BenchAlign} implementations show some improvement beyond the first 1000 models, including models with up to $7$B parameters, gains in rank correlations and pairwise ranking accuracy are marginal.
-While minor fluctuations are observed when training with up to 2000 models, the final metrics remain close to the values achieved using 1000 models.
-This indicates that models in the $1$-$7$B parameter range already provide sufficient signals for learning weights that generalize to larger models, such that adding more models to the training pool does not yield significant improvements.
+Figure~\ref{fig:bench_align_num_models} shows that training with smaller models outputs benchmarks that rank larger models no differently than tossing a coin.
+This is expected as a considerably low number of parameters (less than $1$B parameters) might be insufficient to produce meaningful results on the OpenLLMLeaderboard benchmarks.
+While including larger models leads to an improvement in the $Acc_{pair}$ and $\rho$, we find that expanding the model pool with larger-sized models for training does not necessarily lead to more aligned benchmarks.
+Most implementations show some improvement beyond the first 25\% of all OpenLLMLeaderboard models which range between 1 to 7B parameters.
+However, the gains in rank correlations and pairwise ranking accuracy are marginal after further increments, indicating that smaller models already provide sufficient signals for learning weights that generalize across model scale.

-Our results suggest that \textsc{BenchAlign} needs around 1000 models (less than $25\%$ of all models in OpenLLMLeaderboard) with fewer than $7$B parameters to infer the preference ranking of larger-sized models, and that the inclusion of larger models in training does not improve generalization significantly.
+Our results suggest that benchmark alignment needs a large number of small-sized models (less than 7B parameters) to infer the preference ranking of larger-sized models, and that the inclusion of larger models in training does not improve generalization significantly.

+\xhdr{Informative subsets enable alignment with as few as $\sim$20 models} To study whether benchmark alignment can be simplified, we modify our previous setup to identify informative subsets of models ahead of time.
+Since our previous experiments showed that alignment signals vary across model scales, we first sort the source models by parameter count.
+We then select a fixed number of neighboring models from the ordered list, align our benchmarks using only those models, and repeat the process by shifting the selected subset across the list.
+This allows us to identify which subset provides the strongest alignment signals at each subset size.